settle-real-state-mngmt/task-system/README.md

 01/03/2025

-- [] Change staff to teams to match better the project description
+- [x] Change staff to teams to match better the project description
-    - [] Table name
+    - [x] Table name
-    - [] Model name
+    - [x] Model name
-    - [] Controller name
+    - [x] Controller name
-- [] Creating a team should be done via POST /teams
+- [x] Creating a team should be done via POST /teams
 - [] Add endpoint to add a user to a team via POST /teams/users
 - [] Add form request for POST buildings
 - [x] Add PHPDocBlocks relatated to buildings
-- [] Add relationship to Building Model
+- [x] Add relationship to Building Model
+- [] *Change RegisterFormRequest name to *StoreRequest

 ###